SummaryRead the full fact sheet

 - fortified foods such as low-fat milks and margarine.

 For most people, it is unlikely that adequate quantities of vitamin D will be obtained through diet alone.
 Talk with your health professional about vitamin D supplements if you are concerned that you are not getting enough vitamin D.

 Exercise to prevent osteoporosis

 Weight-bearing exercise encourages bone density and improves balance so falls are reduced.
 It does not treat established osteoporosis.
-Consult your doctor before starting a new exercise program, especially if you have been sedentary, are over 75 years of age or have a medical condition.
+Consult your doctor , especially if you have been sedentary, are over 75 years of age or have a medical condition.

 General recommendations include: